On Self...

 - Douglas Hofstadter, "Hofstadter's Law"

-• "As I've told you before, in a job like yours, even when it's finished, there's always one more thing to do."
+- "As I've told you before, in a job like yours, even when it's finished, there's always one more thing to

 - Colonel Green, "The Bridge on the River Kwai"